bitmark-inc/docs/learning-bitmark/working-with-bitmarks/transferring-bitmarks.md

 <br>

-Here are the steps to register a new Bitmark Certificate using the Bitmark CLI
+Here are the steps to transfer a Bitmark Certificate using the Bitmark CLI

 * Submit a transfer request